What To Do After a Car Accident: 7 Steps

 If you are injured and cannot do any documentation of the scene, you may want to ask a family member or close friend to come to the scene and assist you.

-If there were any witnesses of the accident, obtain contact information for them, in case their testimony is required later.
+If there were any witnesses of the accident, it’s a good idea to obtain contact information for them, in case their testimony is required later.

 DO NOT rely upon the officer to obtain this information!
 Clients often insist that there are witnesses who can establish that the other driver was at fault and are surprised that the police report includes contradictory information (or the office failed to speak to the witness entirely).

-However, despite all of our investigative efforts, these witness are rarely located after the fact and the proof of liability becomes far more difficult.
+However, despite all of our investigative efforts, these witnesses are rarely located after the fact and the proof of liability becomes far more difficult.

 It’s best to obtain contact information as soon as possible, such as email and/or cell phone number.
 Witnesses who are kind enough to stay at the scene are doing so because they want to help the parties involved.